kengz/aiva/docs/DESIGN.md

 #### NLP interface

-- basic NLP extraction from Textblob: sentiment, POS etc. so people can still use it.
+- basic NLP extraction from Textblob: sentiment, POS etc. so people can still use it. (don't really need textblob if wordnet got this covered)
 - parse human input into `intent` and `args`.
-If `intent` is a registered function, execute it with `args`; else, `intent` is KB-access, direct it to KB.
+If `intent` is a registered function, direct to `Fn` (registered functions) and execute with `args`; else, `intent` is KB-access, direct it to 3 KB types below.
-- NLP for human input to KB: see how ConceptNet does that during their Turing test
+- tools: [node word2vec](https://github.com/Planeshifter/node-word2vec), [node wordnet](https://github.com/Planeshifter/node-wordnet-magic), for parsing, canonicalization

 #### KB

 - General knowledge: offload to Google Graph Search API & Google Search
-- General knowledge: offload to `ConceptNet5`.
-Optionally on can into neo4j http://neo4j.com/blog/conceptnet-neo4j-database/
+- General concepts: offload to `ConceptNet5`.
+Use [node conceptnet](https://github.com/Planeshifter/node-concept-net)
 - Local knowledge: localized, user-specific, extend brain KB with neo4j.
+Implementation standard can refer to conceptnet.
 HTMI and CGKB for brain-building and AI interface.
 Regex fallback?